nikonakoneko/weblog/_posts/2024-04-14-burn-Zion-burn.md

 ---

 They wanted a King to rule over them; They have been warned against; Still, they wanted a Ruler like others nations.
+A King was given them.

-Then, their leader made them worship the flag of Zion; for the flag they were brought to fight like beasts; So they lost their humanity as they forgot the Word of their true and Only God.
+Then, their Leader made them idolater the flag of Zion; for the flag they were brought to fight like beasts; So they lost their humanity as they forgot the Word of their true and Only God.